fabiancook/fabiancook/CV.md

 I enjoy exploring domains far and wide, but I like to get into the patterns too!

-Outside of my daily work, you will probably find me working on some software tooling for fun, I mostly publish my recent work as Open Source to https://github.com/fabiancook or https://github.com/virtualstate
+Outside of my daily work, you will probably find me working on some software tooling, I mostly publish my recent work as Open Source to https://github.com/fabiancook or https://github.com/virtualstate

 ## Technical Things